import-yuefeng/smartDNS-Config/README.md

 # smartDNS-Config
-The repo is configuration file for overture, it will help you "scientifically" use DNS server.
+The repo is configuration file for smartDNS, it will help you "scientifically" use DNS server.
 Daily update!

 ## smartDNS-Config 是什么？